-- Use of sprintf and vsprintf is regarded as a potential security risk and warned about on some platforms.
-R CMD check reports if any calls are found. - Errors in memory allocation and reading/writing outside arrays are very common causes of crashes (e.g., segfaults) on some machines.
+- Use of sprintf and vsprintf is regarded as a potential security risk and warned about on some platforms.87 R CMD check reports if any calls are found. - Errors in memory allocation and reading/writing outside arrays are very common causes of crashes (e.g., segfaults) on some machines.
 See Section 4.3 [Checking memory access], page 112, for tools which can be used to look for this. - Many platforms will allow unsatisfied entry points in compiled code, but will crash the application (here R) if they are ever used.
 Some (notably Windows) will not.
-Looking at the output of nm -pg mypkg.so and checking if any of the symbols marked U is unexpected is a good way to avoid this.
+Looking at the output of and checking if any of the symbols marked U is unexpected is a good way to avoid this.

 • Linkers have a lot of freedom in how to resolve entry points in dynamically-loaded code, so the results may differ by platform.
-One area that has caused grief is packages including

-$^{^{84}}$ or where supported the variants $\tt Exit$ and $\tt exit.$ copies of standard system software such as libz (especially those already linked into R).
+One area that has caused grief is packages including copies of standard system software such as libz (especially those already linked into R).
 In the case in point, entry point gzgets was sometimes resolved against the old version compiled into the package, sometimes against the copy compiled into R and sometimes against the system dynamic library.
 The only safe solution is to rename the entry points in the copy in the package.
-We have even seen problems with entry point name myprintf, which is a system entry point87 on some Linux systems.
+We have even seen problems with entry point name myprintf, which is a system entry point88 on some Linux systems.